RafalKazubowski/data_analysis/README.md

 Here *car-statistics and visualization* I use the pandas and the seaborn library to present:
 - aggregated data in charts
 - aggregated data in tables

+The notebook *cars - learning curve* answers the question: *How big data set do I need to apply ML?*